InvestEngine review – is it the cheapest investment platform?

 One of the most exciting aspects of InvestEngine's proposition is its cost.
 There are no exit fees, so if you use InvestEngine and decide you want to transfer your money elsewhere at a later date then you won't be penalised for doing so.
 In terms of the ongoing investment charges it depends whether you invest in InvestEngine's managed portfolios or take the DIY route and build your own portfolio.
 The charges for each are detailed below.

-• 0.15% - 0.25% ETF annual charge - according to InvesEngine the average ETF charge is 0.16% per annum within its growth portfolio and 0.25% per annum for its income portfolios.
+• 0.15% - 0.25% ETF annual charge - according to InvesEngine the average ETF charge is 0.14% per annum within its growth portfolio

 • 0.07% Market spread - InvestEngine estimates this to be 0.07% per annum on its ETFs.
 The market spread is the difference between an ETF buy and sell price.